Fluffernuttersandwich/Smorgasbord/README.md

 Example: You tried to add incompatible mods that weren't on the Collection list.

-NPC mods can be buggy with this ModList, which is why I haven't included any.

 **B. Did you disable/remove mods mid-play through on an existing world/save?**

 That world/save is probably ruined.
 Start a new world without enabling/disabling mods mid-play.

-Example: If you remove SCore, Quartz, IDC Core, or other support/framework/requirement mods, it will destabilize your save.
+Example: If you remove SCore, Quartz, or other support/framework/requirement mods, it will destabilize your save.

 **C. Are you sure the Priority (Load Order) is correct?
 MO2 keeps the Priority (Load Order) I (FNS) set... if you screwed it up, reinstall the ModList from Wabbajack.**

 **D. This is probably your issue:**